-pan has been a very active contributor to its work since its establishment in 1989.
+As one of the founding members of FATF, Japan has been a very active contributor to its work since its establishment in 1989.
 Japan has participated in the tri-annual Plenary Meetings and working groups, which conduct analysis of ML typologies, etc., and it was the plenary chair between July 1998 and June 1999.
 JAFIC and other government ministries and agencies have also actively joined the discussions toward the development of a new AML/CFT framework, sending their officials to the plenary and working group meetings every year.